L'Osservatore Romano: 21st century

-As of 1 July 2011, the English language edition of the L'Osservatore Romano for North American subscribers is once again published in Rome.
+As of 1 July 2011, the English-language edition of the L'Osservatore Romano for North American subscribers is once again published in Rome.

 In the 21st century, the paper has taken a more objective and subdued stance than at the time of its foundation, priding itself in "presenting the genuine face of the church and the ideals of freedom", following the statement by Cardinal Tarcisio Bertone in an October 2006 speech inaugurating a new exhibit dedicated to the founding and history of the newspaper.
 He further described the publication as "an instrument for spreading the teachings of the successor of Peter and for information about church events".

 On 27 June 2015, Pope Francis, in an apostolic letter, established the Secretariat for Communications, a new part of the Roman Curia, and included L'Osservatore Romano under its management.

 Relation with the Magisterium

 It is a common error to assume that the contents of the L'Osservatore Romano represent the views of the Magisterium, or the official position of the Holy See.
 In general, this is not the case, and the only parts of the Osservatore which represent the views of the Holy See are those that appear under the titles "Nostre Informazioni" or "Santa Sede".
-At times the Magisterium disputes the contents of the Osservatore, e.g. a 2008 article expressed the desire that the debate on brain death be re‑opened because of new developments in the medical world.
+At times the Magisterium disputes the contents of the Osservatore, e.g. a 2008 article expressed the desire that the debate on brain death be reopened because of new developments in the medical world.
 An official spokesman said that the article presented a personal opinion of the author and "did not reflect a change in the Catholic Church's position".